SCVL-SS/DAB_111_Group_Project/README.md

 ## Features
-* Data tab displays a Complete list of all League of Lengends chamions and their in-game statistics.
+* Data tab displays a Complete list of all League of Lengends champions and their in-game statistics.

 * About tab will show the list of variables used in the Data tab along with it's data type.